AtreyaSh/shallow-discourse-parser/src/README.md

 All executed models will be logged as pickles in the `pickles/` directory with the given date/time and model number for easy identification.
 A csv file with results of each model will also be produced for post-run analysis.
 Other files such as the input/output aggregated embeddings and word embedding model will also be written to pickle files for easy re-testing at a later time.

-Our best model has been saved in the `pickles/best` directory.
+Our best model has been saved in the `pickles/*_best` directory.
 These include the input and output argument embeddings with the prefix `inout*`, the best word embedding model with the prefix `m*` and the best neural-network with the prefix `neuralnetwork*`.
-We also include the label substitution dictionary, which essentially translates PDTB discourse senses into unique integer classes.
+We also include the label substitution dictionary, which essentially translates PDTB discourse senses into unique integer classes, and the corresponding run-log in `Results.csv`.

 ## Results